tcc7130/youtube-copy/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 This is our first collaboration project.
-Just the front end of a copy of youtube video player page.
+Just the front end of a copy of a youtube video player page.
 It includes:
 * Navbar
 * Video player